luckbuck0/Public-prime-solo-project/Steps.md

  you added in your database.
 Also send the images for the male and female images to the database to be called on later for the avatar img.

- //4.Start doing post routes for the bookmarks and put in the html to capture the inputs.
+ //4.Start doing post routes for the workspaces and put in the html to capture the inputs. create the routes with client-saga-reducer-server and database setup.

+ //5.
+Start doing get routes for the workspaces

+ //6. repeat these same steps for the tabs routes